 Financial instruments that potentially subject the Company to credit risk consist principally of cash, cash equivalents and accounts receivable.
 Substantially all the Company's cash and cash equivalents are held at one financial institution that management believes is of high credit quality.
 Such deposits may, at times, exceed federally insured limits.
-We have not experienced any losses on our cash or cash equivalents.
+The Company has not experienced any losses on its cash or cash equivalents.